FurtherV/dnd5e-homebrew/homebrew/subclass/fighter/Mix It Up.md

 **Piercing Shot (Ranged)**:
 When you make a ranged weapon attack against a creature, you can spend **3 SP** to attempt to fire through multiple opponents.
-The initial attack gains -2 to hit.
+The initial attack gains **-3 to hit**.
 On a hit the target suffers normal damage, and you make an attack roll with disadvantage against every creature in a line directly behind the target within your first range increment.

 **Overcharged Shot (Ranged)**:
 When you make a ranged weapon attack against a creature, you can spend **3 SP** to overcharge your ranged weapon.
-The attack roll happens with a -5 to hit.
+The attack roll happens with a **-3 to hit**.
 If the attack hits you can roll 1 additional damage die when determining the damage.

 **Rain of Arrows (Ranged) (Requires Level 10 or higher)**:
-can use your action and **4 SP** to make a ranged attack against up to 10 creatures of your choice, within your weapon’s range.
-You must be able to see each target and you must have ammunition for each target, as normal.
-You make a separate attack roll for each target.
-You are exhausted after the last attack
+You can use your action and spend **4 SP** to make a ranged attack against any number of creatures within 10 ft. of a point that you can see within your weapons range.
+You must have ammunition for each target, as normal, and you make a separate attack roll for each target.
-roll: You have disadvantage on all saving throws and hostile creatures have advantage on all attack rolls against you until your next turn.

 ## Maneuver Table
 | Name | Weapon Type | Category | SP Cost | Requires bonus action | Requires reaction |